icyage/browser-GUI/README.md

 # MASQ Node Browser-GUI
 ## This is a Browser-Based GUI to run MASQ Node, based on the MASQNodeUI-v2 interface

-This was created by the team of volunteers at MASQ Project, with special mention to our friend at @SubNodes_io
+This was created by the team of volunteers at MASQ Project.

 To successfully run this GUI, you must right initialize the MASQ daemon.